KumarRobotics/ublox/README.md

 * **0.0.3**:
   - Added the `enable_glonass`, `enable_beidou` and `enable_ppp` options.
   - Added the `ublox_version` option.
 Consult known issues for important details.
+  - Added `numSVs` field to the RQT monitor.

 * **0.0.2**:
   - Changed `meas_rate` to simply `rate`, which is in Hz. `meas_rate` is computed automatically.